-For those who have yet to experience Midge’s magic behind a mic, the show takes place in 1950s-era New York City.
+For those who have yet to experience Midge’s magic behind a mic, the show takes place in 1960s-era New York City.
 As Midge discovers her talent for making people laugh, she also steps into her own and out of her marriage to Joel, who also pursues a career in stand-up comedy.
 As you can imagine, there are plenty of laughs along the way—and iconic New York City scenes.

-Without giving anything away, we pulled together nine of the locations in New York City you can visit today, from one of the city’s oldest bars to the synagogue where some of the show’s funniest moments unfold.
+Without giving anything away, we pulled together 11 of the locations in New York City you can visit today, from one of the city’s oldest bars to the synagogue where some of the show’s funniest moments unfold.

 The Music Inn